RealOrangeOne/theorangeone.net/content/posts/macos-review.md

 `brew` is the command-line package manager for macOS, allowing simple installation of almost any application and service for macOS. `brew cask` is an extension for this, designed specifically for GUI applications.
 It also means each application has to update in its own special way.

-As someone who's used to the AUR, this felt great! one command to install and update almost any application I need.
+As someone who's used to the AUR, this felt great!
+One command to install and update almost any application I need.

 #### Global emoji-picker is awesome!